Nina Dobrev Flaunts Sultry Urban Look In ‘Coveteur’ Photo Shoot

 “I just adopted a dog three weeks prior to getting the script sent to me just coincidentally.
 I quite literally read the title and said yes.
 Luckily after I read the script, I liked it.
 I made the right decision.
 It was kind of a joke.
 I emailed the team: ‘There’s dog in the title, you know I’m gonna do this movie.’
 It just has so much heart, it reminded me of Love, Actually but with dogs.”

-Coveteur also asked the actress about her makeup and self care routines.
+Coveteur also asked the actress about her makeup and self-care routines.
 She told them what she does with her hair when she doesn’t have a stylist around.

 “Air dry.
 I can’t be bothered.
 Being on a show for so long and having hair stylists I never learned how to do it, I have no idea.
 Other than shower and condition, it’s scary when I wanna do it myself.
 I have naturally wavy curly hair but when I try to do my own hair I end up going overboard.
 I’ll try to fix one or two pieces but it will be a downward spiral and by the end of it I’ll look like Annie.
 Once you go Riawna you can never go back!”